-Habits are Automatic
+Habits are automatic

-How much did you today that was simply a repetition of yesterday?
+How much did you do today that was simply a repetition of yesterday?
 Was your breakfast similar?
 Maybe it was different but you sat in the same chair or ate it at the same time?
 What about the order of your morning ablutions?
 The route you took to work?
-The irresistible snack you choose from the snack machine, around the 3pm slump?
+The irresistible snack you chose from the snack machine, around the 3pm slump?

 Many of our habits are not only frequent but we do them in certain (usually stable) circumstances, or in response to set triggers i.e. given times, certain ways of feeling or things in our environment.

 The box of wine in my lounge room that arrived too late for a party is at fault, not me, for blowing my alcohol minimization targets this month.
 Yes?
 I knew you’d understand.

 Over time our habits become ‘triggered’ automatically by certain internal and external things and of course ….. stuff.

 Habits are different to conscious intentions.
 Walking into a dark room is likely to have you reach for a light switch without any conscious thinking it through at all.
 It is perhaps not surprising that different brain bits are involved in these different processes (specifically the neocortex for habits and the hippocampus for making novel decisions not triggered by repetition or environment).

 But yes it seems that your conscious intentions may also have some influence over your habits, just maybe not as much as you would like.

 So what happens when life changes (temporality or permanently), when naturally our cues and daily routines are altered dramatically?
 Wood, Tam et al. (2005) considered exactly this.
 They looked at what happened to students when they moved between universities in three key habits; exercise, reading the newspaper (I know who does that anymore – right?), and watching TV.